 Above: Kupu Photoelectric Smoke Alarm by Finnish designer Harri Koskinen for Jalo Helsinki has a soft fabric cover and is affixed to the wall or ceiling surface with 3M tape (no need for screws or a power drill).
 There are no tiny push buttons, rather the whole external casing acts as a press switch for silencing false alarms and testing the performance of the product.
-Battery powered (no hardwiring, which means it can be used in countries with different electric voltage); €24.90 at the Finnish Design Shop.
+Battery-powered (no hardwiring, which means it can be used in countries with different electric voltage); $26.20 at the Finnish Design Shop.

-Above: Winner of the 2011 Red Dot Design Award, the Kupu Photoelectric Smoke Alarm is available in white, green, gray and pink.
+Above: Winner of the 2011 Red Dot Design Award, it is also available in chrome, gray, pink, and light gray.

 Above: Perhaps the most well-known smoke detector to come on the market recently is the Nest Protect, which uses a voice, rather than alarm sounds, and also sends alerts to your phone.
 It’s available in black or white, battery-powered or wired, for $99.

 Above: The Kidde Silhouette Low-Profile Smoke Alarm protrudes a mere half inch from the ceiling once installed.
 It contains a rechargeable battery that runs off central electricity and lasts the lifetime of the unit.
 Hardwiring required; $115.21 via Amazon.

 Above: Designed for a child’s room (and inspired by the American Black-Capped Chickadee bird), the battery-operated Chick-a-Dee Smoke Alarm by Dutch designer Louise van der Veld is $80 via the Institute of Contemporary Art shop (currently sold out).

 Above: At 1.5 inches across (the size of a golf ball), Cavius is “the world’s smallest” smoke alarm.
 A collaboration between New Zealand and Danish designers, it is currently only available in New Zealand.